Menditect/documentation/additional/00-installation/import-plugin.md

 ### Configure Plugin Home page

-Including this page in your App is necessary if you want to manually connect to MTA (with [ConnectionMethod](#connectionmethod) = "Manual").
+Including a Microflow call in your App is necessary if you want to manually connect to MTA (with [ConnectionMethod](#connectionmethod) = "Manual").

-- Create a Page with a Responsive layout.
-- Insert the "MTAPluginPage" snippet from the MTA Plugin Module.
-- Add Project User Roles to the Page.
-- Add the "MTAPluginUser" Module role from the MTA Plugin Module to all of these Project User Roles.
+- Make sure to add the `MTAPluginUser` module role to the necessary Project Role(s).
-- Include the new Page in the Navigation.
+- Include a call to the `Show_MTA_Plugin_Status_Page` Microflow in the Navigation.

-You can now view connection details and manually connect to MTA, with accounts having the Project User Roles that you specified.
+You can now view connection details and manually connect to MTA.

 ### Upgrading Mendix Runtime of the parent Project